ARREYETTA14/Automated-Web-Tier-High-Availability-with-ALB-and-ASG/README.md

 3. **Application and OS Images (AMI)**: Select **Amazon Linux 2023 AMI** (Free tier eligible).
 4. **Instance type**: Select ```t3.micro``` or ```t2.micro```.
 5. **Key pair**: Select your existing SSH key pair.
-6. **Network settings**: Select an existing security group and choose ```web-tier-sg```.
+6. **Network settings**:
+    - Do not select a subnet or security group in the top dropdown fields.
+Leave them as "Don't include in launch template".
+    - Scroll down to the bottom of the network box and click **Add network interface**.
+    - Under the new **Network Interface 0** card that appears, configure these precise values:
+        - **Security groups**: Select ```web-tier-sg```.
+        - **Auto-assign public IP**: Change this dropdown field to **`Enable`**. *(This ensures every server launched by the ASG automatically receives a numeric Public IPv4 address for SSH).*
-7. Scroll down to the very bottom and expand Advanced details.
+7. Scroll down to the very bottom and expand **Advanced details**.
+8. Scroll to the ```User data``` text field at the absolute bottom and paste the following corrected bash script:
-8. Scroll to the ```User data``` text field at the absolute bottom and paste the following bash script.
+9. Scroll to the ```User data``` text field at the absolute bottom and paste the following bash script.
 This script automatically installs an Apache web server, sets up a visual status homepage, and installs the utility we need to stress test the CPU later:
 ```bash
 #!/bin/bash
 # Update OS and install Apache Web Server + Stress engine